nileshbohra/nerdle-game/README.md

 Guess the NERDLE in 6 tries.
 After each guess, the color of the tiles will change to show how close your guess was to the solution.

+## Deployment

+The Live project is hosted on netlify <a href='https://nerdle-game.netlify.app/'>here</a>

-Indicators
+### Indicators

-green: correct guess
+- green: correct guess
-purple: guess is present but not in correct position
+- purple: guess is present but not in correct position
-black: guess is not present in the equation
+- black: guess is not present in the equation

 ## Rules